-- -to revise with amendments PART XIII of the Fisheries (Consolidation) Act 1959 (No. 14) (as amended to date - see Appendix 4) so as to clarify and strengthen the law against illegal sea-fishing and safeguard the implementation of National Fisheries Policy or EC Common Fisheries Policy, notably, by remedying defects in sections 223A and 224B of the 1959 Act (sections 15 and 14), by making it an offence to contravene certain EC Regulations which are directly applicable (section 11), streamlining arrangements for allocating and managing the State's sea-fishing quotas and entitlements (sections 12 and 13), and by updating penalties for a wide range of sea-fisheries offences (section 28), and making new statutory provisions for forfeiture of proceeds from illegallycaught fish (section 32) and appointment of an independent statutory Seafood Control Manager in the Department of Communications, Marine and Natural Resources for improved enforcement of sea-fisheries law and food safety law in relation to fish and fishery products (section 41); - -to provide for the transfer from the Attorney General to the Director of Public Prosecutions of responsibility for the prosecution of sea-fisheries offences (section 40) and for the prosecution of offences under the Dumping at Sea Act 1996 (No. 14) (as amended)(section 70); - -to update and replace the Maritime Jurisdiction Act 1959 (No. 22) (as amended) and give effect to Part V Exclusive Economic Zone of the United Nations Convention on the Law of the Sea 1982 [Part 3 and Schedule 2]; - -to safeguard Exchequer revenues, by ensuring due payment of taxes by applicants for sea-fishing boat licences (section 65) and of charges in respect of any vessel availing of services at any of the 5 State-owned Fishery Harbour Centres (Howth, Dunmore East, Castletownbere, Ros a' Mhíl and Killybegs) (section 69); - -to clarify the scope of Ministerial policy directives to the Seafishing Boat Licensing Authority or to the Appeals Officers, by including a specific reference to measures to control and regulate the capacity, etc., of the sea-fishing fleet and the rational management of fisheries (section 66);
+- to revise with amendments PART XIII of the Fisheries (Consolidation) Act 1959 (No. 14) (as amended to date see Appendix 4) so as to clarify and strengthen the law against illegal sea-fishing and safeguard the implementation of National Fisheries Policy or EC Common Fisheries Policy, notably, by remedying defects in sections 223A and 224B of the 1959 Act (sections 15 and 14), by making it an offence to contravene certain EC Regulations which are directly applicable (section 11), streamlining arrangements for allocating and managing the State's sea-fishing quotas and sea-fishing effort entitlements (sections 12 and 13), and by updating penalties for a wide range of sea-fisheries offences (section 28 and Appendix 3), and making new statutory provisions for forfeiture of proceeds from illegally caught fish (section 31); - to provide for the establishment of an independent statutory Sea-Fisheries Protection Authority for improved enforcement of sea-fisheries law and food safety law in relation to fish and fishery products (section 40 to 73 and Schedule 3); - to provide for the transfer from the Attorney General to the Director of Public Prosecutions of responsibility for the prosecution of sea-fisheries offences (section 39) and for the prosecution of offences under the Dumping at Sea Act 1996 (No. 14) (as amended)(section 103); - to update and replace the Maritime Jurisdiction Act 1959 (No. 22) (as amended) and give effect to Part V Exclusive Economic Zone of the United Nations Convention on the Law of the Sea 1982\[Part 3 and Schedule 2]; - to safeguard Exchequer revenues, by ensuring due payment of taxes by applicants for sea-fishing boat licences (section 98) and of charges in respect of any vessel availing of services at any of the 5 State-owned Fishery Harbour Centres (Howth, Dunmore East, Castletownbere, Ros a' Mhíl and Killybegs) (section 102); - to clarify the scope of Ministerial policy directives to the Seafishing Boat Licensing Authority or to the Appeals Officers, by including a specific reference to measures to control and regulate the capacity, etc., of the sea-fishing fleet and the rational management of fisheries (section 99);

-^{}Published in the Irish Treaty Series as No. 1 of 1998.
+\Published in the Irish Treaty Series as No. 1 of 1998.

-- -to update the law relating to the registration of sea-fishing boats and miscellaneous offences involving sea-fishing boats (sections 42 to 48); - -to clarify and modify aquaculture licensing law, by copperfastening the longstanding arrangement whereby the Minister for Communications, Marine and Natural Resources could renew an aquaculture licence, even one that had already expired, relaxing the automatic ending of a licence if the Minister is satisfied that a 2-year delay in starting, or a 2-year cesser of, aquaculture operations arose for bona fide reasons (e.g. fish health, environmental conditions, etc) and permitting a reduction in licensed area or production, or the use of novel or experimental equipment in licensed areas, under certain conditions (section 68); and - -to repeal obsolete, spent or superseded provisions of 14 Fisheries Acts and of 5 other Acts listed in Schedule 1 to the Bill, in the interests of regulatory reform (section 4 and Schedule 1).
+- to update the law relating to the registration of sea-fishing boats and miscellaneous offences involving sea-fishing boats (sections 74 to 80); - to clarify and modify aquaculture licensing law, by copperfastening the longstanding arrangement whereby the Minister for Communications, Marine and Natural Resources could renew an aquaculture licence, even one that had already expired, relaxing the automatic ending of a licence if the Minister is satisfied that a 2-year delay in starting, or a 2-year cesser of, aquaculture operations arose for bona fide reasons (e.g. fish health, environmental conditions, etc) and permitting a reduction in licensed area or production, or the use of novel or experimental equipment in licensed areas, under certain conditions (section 101); and - to repeal obsolete, spent or superseded provisions of 16 Fisheries Acts and of 7 other Acts listed in Schedule 1 to the Bill, in the interests of regulatory reform (section 4 and Schedule 1).

-The Bill comprises 4 Parts (71 sections) and two Schedules.
+The Bill comprises 4 Parts (104 sections) and 3 Schedules.